 |

 Blues and gospel.
-I love singing spirituals
+I love singing

-on bus rides.
-I surprise my groups with
+spirituals on bus rides.
+I surprise my

-funny stanzas they have never heard for “Go
+groups with funny stanzas they have never

-connect songs with places they didn’t know
+places they didn’t know the songs were

-the songs were about.
-Everyone knows “Joshua
+about.
+Everyone knows “Joshua Fit the

-they know “Swing Low Sweet Chariot” is also
+“Swing Low Sweet Chariot” is also connected

-connected to Jericho?
+to Jericho?
 I even teach

-Hebrew songs, and we
+Hebrew songs,

-establish a little repertoire of Israeli
+and we establish a repertoire of Israeli

 hits. |